kazh98/ybook/README.md

 # ybook
-A python package providing miscellaneous functions used for Seminar I, a Meiji University compulsory subject
+This is a python package providing miscellaneous functions used for Seminar I, a Meiji University compulsory subject.